Results.

 18 August 1978

-Appeal dismissed; conviction for stealing by a public servant affirmed based on voluntary admissions and corroborative evidence.
+Appeal dismissed; conviction for a public servant's theft upheld on corroborated admissions and failure to account.

 18 August 1978